 Sustainable Timber Construction: Exploring Engineered Timber as a Climate Friendly Building Solution

-This seminar will explore the use of engineered timber in large-scale and tall timber construction as well as the use of timber in modular construction with examples from Ireland and the UK.
-Noteworthy structures will include the Centre Parcs Development in Co.
-Longford and Dalston Works in the UK.
-An even balance between practicing engineers and architects will speak of their experiences constructing substantial projects utilising engineered wood products as the primary structural material.
-Participants of the seminar will develop an understanding of the potential for utilising a sustainable and aesthetically pleasing construction material for small- and large-scale projects.
-The environmental benefits of constructing with engineered timber and the limitations of timber will also be presented.
+This seminar explored the use of engineered timber in large-scale and tall timber construction as well as the use of timber in modular construction with examples from Ireland and the UK.
+Noteworthy structures such as the Centre Parcs Development in Co.
+Longford and Dalston Works in the UK were presented.
+An even balance between practicing engineers and architects spoke of their experiences constructing substantial projects utilising engineered wood products as the primary structural material.
+For those who were not able to attend, the presentations have been made available to allow others to develop an understanding of the potential for utilising a sustainable and aesthetically pleasing construction material for small- and large-scale projects.

 Gil-Moreno D, O'Ceallaigh C, Ridley-Ellis, D, Harte, A.M.
 (2019) Use of Nondestructive Techniques for Determination of Tension Parallel-to-Grain Properties of Spruce.
 Proceedings of the 21st International Nondestructive Testing and Evaluation of Wood Symposium.
 September 24-27.
 Freiburg im Breisgau, BW, Germany.
 Pp. 233-240.
 Download